DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 ## Freezers and Fridge
 - Make sure all boxes in -80C freezer are organized and labeled and in freezer database.
-  - make a freezer map
+  - make a freezer map (we need a posterboard)
 - -20C and fridge needs to be cleaned up

 ## Protocols page